-4.103 Assistant Chief Executive: There is forecast savings slippage of £0.653m owing to:

-- Workforce restructure £0.500m The saving of £1m has been partially achieved with the remaining £0.5m linked to the End User Service reprocurement and subsequent service transformation which will be achieved in 2025-26 when the current contract extension expires. - Human Resources management team reorganisation and reduction in previously agreed growth - £0.153m - The payroll restructure was delayed.
-Savings have been achieved for 2024-25 and the 2023-24 position has been mitigated with underspends elsewhere in the service. - 4.104 Children, Young People & Education: There are savings of £2.3m which have not been evidenced to date: - NHS Funding £0.5m Detailed analysis of the spend on health and care for children in the social care system and in schools was undertaken in 2021-22 to inform a more proportionate allocation of costs across the Council and the NHS to be achieved by 2023-24.
-It has proved challenging to reach agreement on increased health contribution to placement and care package costs. - Reduce spend on Children Looked After placements £1.7m Whilst the number of children in Croydon's care has continued to decrease over 2023-24, the unit costs for residential and semi-independent placements have increased at a faster rate.
+- 4.107 Assistant Chief Executive: There is forecast savings slippage of £0.653m owing to: - Workforce restructure £0.500m The saving of £1m has been partially achieved in year with the remaining £0.5m linked to the End User Service reprocurement and subsequent service transformation which will be achieved in 2025-26 when the current contract extension expires. - Human Resources management team reorganisation and reduction in previously agreed growth - £0.153m - The payroll restructure was delayed and completed in December 2023 with the headcount of the payroll team reduced as a result.
+Savings have been achieved for 2024-25 and the 2023-24 position has been mitigated with underspends elsewhere in the service. - 4.108 Children, Young People & Education: There are savings of £2.262m which have not been evidenced to date: - NHS Funding £0.490m Detailed analysis of the spend on health and care for children in the social care system and in schools was undertaken in 2021-22 to inform a more proportionate allocation of costs across the Council and the NHS to be achieved by 2023-24.
+It has proved challenging to reach agreement on increased health contribution to placement and care package costs.

-- Increase Health contribution to the Integrated Commissioning Team £0.06m Whilst not achieved in 2023-24, the recent NHS restructure will inform a review of Council capacity to achieve this saving in 2024-25. - 4.105 Housing: There is forecast savings slippage of £1.1m owing to: - Temporary accommodation case review (discretionary cases) £0.5m slippage Posts to undertake the transformation work were filled during 2023-24 and therefore the full year effect of the £0.6m savings target will not be achieved until 2024-25. - Temporary accommodation occupancy checks £0.3m slippage Posts to undertake the transformation work were filled during 2023-24 and therefore the full year effect of the £0.4m savings target will not be achieved until 2024-25. - Data cleanse and rent accounts (income collection) £0.3m slippage Work commenced on this project as part of the implementation of the new NEC IT system.
-Reconciliation work and improvements to NEC reporting are still underway to evidence these £0.3m savings. - 4.106 SCRER: There is forecast savings slippage of £0.225m relating to the saving "Review and reduction of the Neighbourhood Operations (NSO team)".
-The change occurred in September 2023, providing a part-year saving in 2023-24 and the full-year saving of £0.450m will be achieved in 2024-25. - 4.107 Cross-Directorate: There is forecast savings slippage of £0.5m.
+- Reduce spend on Children Looked After placements £1.715m Whilst the number of children in Croydon's care has continued to decrease over 2023-24, the unit costs for residential and semi-independent placements have increased at a faster rate. - Increase Health contribution to the Integrated Commissioning Team £0.057m Whilst not achieved in 2023-24, the recent NHS restructure will inform a review of Council capacity to achieve this saving in 2024-25. - 4.109 Housing: There is forecast savings slippage of £1.1m owing to: - Temporary accommodation case review (discretionary cases) £0.5m slippage Posts to undertake the transformation work were filled during 2023-24 and therefore the full year effect of the £0.6m savings target will not be achieved until 2024-25. - Temporary accommodation occupancy checks £0.3m slippage Posts to undertake the transformation work were filled during 2023-24 and therefore the full year effect of the £0.4m savings target will not be achieved until 2024-25. - Data cleanse and rent accounts (income collection) £0.3m slippage Work commenced on this project as part of the implementation of the new NEC IT system.
+Reconciliation work and improvements to NEC reporting are still underway to evidence these £0.3m savings. - 4.110 SCRER: There is forecast savings slippage of £0.225m relating to the saving "Review and reduction of the Neighbourhood Operations (NSO team)".
+The change occurred in September 2023, providing a part-year saving in 2023-24 and the full-year saving of £0.450m will be achieved in 2024-25. - 4.111 Cross-Directorate: There is forecast savings slippage of £0.5m.
 The "Business Intelligence" saving of £0.25m has been developed as a transformation project for delivery in 2024-25.
 For the "Consider new structures through layers and spans review" saving of £0.25m, initial scoping work has been completed including suggestions and options for potential centralisation efficiencies to reduce potential duplication of functions across the Council.